lazymeadow/gorilla-groove/backend/README.md

 ## Installation

 Copy `/config/application.properties.cfg` to `/config/application.properties`.

-Environment specific setup will go in here, and likely every item in it will need to be configured for the server to run successfully.
+Environment specific setup will go in here.
+Some of the items in that file will need to be configured for the server to run successfully.

 ### Database
 Gorilla Groove uses MySQL.
 Right now there isn't a hard version requirement.
 Likely any modern MySQL will work.